Ginioo/express-mock-server-router/README.md

 # Mock Server Router

-> This is an express router for mock api server
+> This is an express routing middleware for easily build up a mock restful API server.

 ### Usage
 ```javascript